steve-community/steve/README.md

 Requirements & Configuration
 -----

 1. You need Maven, MySQL and JDK 7.

-2. SteVe comes with MySQL [dump files](resources/db/) that contain the database structures for all tables with no data.
-These should be imported *in the right order* in your MySQL database before deployment of SteVe.

-3. Before using SteVe, the default database configuration (*username*, *password* and *url*) has to be changed in [pom.xml](pom.xml#L176-178) and [SteveConfiguration.java](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L53-L55).
+2. Before using SteVe, the default database configuration (*username*, *password* and *url*) has to be changed in [pom.xml](pom.xml#L18-20) and [SteveConfiguration.java](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L53-L55).

-4. Change the Web interface credentials in [SteveConfiguration.java](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L65-L66)
+3. Web interface credentials are defined in [SteveConfiguration.java](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L65-L66).
+Change them if you wish.

-5. The HTTP URL of the OCPP service is **http://**`your-server-ip:port`**/steve/services/CentralSystemService**.
+4. The HTTP URL of the OCPP service is **http://**`your-server-ip:port`**/steve/services/CentralSystemService**.
 The charge points must be configured to communicate with this address.
 Depending on the OCPP version of the charge point, SteVe will automatically route messages to the version-specific implementation.

-6. Optional: To access the application via HTTPS, ...
+5. Optional: To access the application via HTTPS, ...

 How to use?
 -----